Matthew-Hsu/PiPass/README.md

     +   www-data ALL=(ALL:ALL) NOPASSWD: ALL

+With the previous steps completed, you will want to start PiPass.
+Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
+The PiPass Dashboard should be displayed.
+Now do the following:

+    +   Click "PiPass".
+    +   Click "Start".
+    +   Click "Start PiPass".

+Wait a few seconds for the PiPass services to fully startup.
+At this point, you may have StreetPasses waiting for you already.
+If not, you may want to check the PiPass Logs for detailed information:

+    +   Click "Dashboard".
+    +   Click "PiPass Logs".

+Generally speaking, if hostapd services are running, you should be OK.
+The PiPass logging system will send a warning message if a driver issue or invalid MAC address is suspected to be a problem.

+If the PiPass logging system is sending a warning message regarding invalid MAC addresses, then you should make a note of the offending MAC addresses and double check if you have entered them correctly.
+PiPass will automatically skip invalid MAC addresses and move to the next valid Nintendo Zone in the list.
+Please note that some MAC addresses appear to be valid, but they are actually invalid according to hostapd.
+In these cases, it is best to edit PiPass DB.
+More information about editing PiPass DB can be found in the sections below.

-If you are experiencing WiFi driver problems, there might be some changes that you will need to do.
+For WiFi driver issues, PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
+Check to see if your WiFi adapter is based on one of these chipsets and make sure that it can function as an "Access Point".
+There might be some changes that you will need to do.
 I've tried to make these changes easy, so if it is a driver issue, you may want to use the PiPass Dashboard to configure the correct driver:

     +   Navigate to the PiPass Dashboard with your web browser.
     +   Click "PiPass".
     +   Click "Settings".
     +   Enter the correct driver name for "Hostapd Driver".
+    +   Click "Save".

-Semperverus' guide is a excellent resource for troubleshooting.
+Semperverus' guide is a excellent resource for troubleshooting if problems persist.
 With luck, you should have PiPass working manually.

 # Using PiPass